Date: 4 December 2014. Building a Locker (Part

 |

-on things like this won't be perfect.
+on projects like this will not be perfect.
 It will be good enough.
 When I

-first owned Seaweed often I didn't do things because I feared the
+first owned Seaweed often I did not do things because I feared the

 finished product would not

 be nice enough.
-Now I've come to accept that done is better
+Finally I came to accept that done is better

 than waiting for perfection.